-With the positive dynamics in the US economy sustained, the Fed raised the Federal funds rate in June 2017 to 1.00-1.25%.
-Moreover, the Fed announced in September 2017 that the unwinding of its balance sheet will start in October.
-The tax reform signed into law in late December 2017 gave rise to inflation risks and prompted the Fed to deliver two more hikes - in December 2017 and in March 2018 - to 1.50 1.75%.
-However, the dot plot published along with the hike decision in March unexpectedly revealed unchanged expectations of the future path of the Federal funds rate for 2018.
-One of the reasons behind this was the build-up of the trade war jitters.
-The USA imposed import tariffs on steel and aluminum from a number of countries.
-They were followed by more tariffs on various goods from China, triggering symmetrical response.
+With the positive dynamics in the US economy sustained, the Fed commenced with the preannounced unwinding of its balance sheet in October 2017.
+The tax reform signed into law in late December 2017 gave rise to inflation risks and prompted the Fed to deliver two more rate hikes - in December 2017 and in March 2018 - to 1.50 1.75%.
+Accelerating inflation coupled with the lowest unemployment rate since 1970 outweighed the risks stemming from escalation of trade wars (the USA imposed import tariffs on steel and aluminum from a number of countries which were followed by more tariffs on various goods from China, triggering symmetrical response) and let the Fed hike the Federal funds rate to 1.75-2.00% in June 2018.
+In addition to that, the updated Fed's dot plot showed for the first time that in 2018 there may be four rate hikes instead of three.

-In 2Q-3Q17, the markets reassessed the probability of a large fiscal stimulus coming soon.
+In 3Q17, the markets continued to reassess the probability of a large fiscal stimulus coming soon.
 Coupled with an inflation slowdown, it led to a notable correction in long-term yields and weakened the US dollar.
-The latter also got hit by the political events in Europe with disintegration risk in the euro area diminishing after eurosceptics lost the bid for the French presidency.